 I offer counselling for a wide range of issues including depression, anxiety, bereavement, relationship problems and issues stemming from other significant events in people's lives.
-I work from rooms in Union Terrace, between York Hospital and York St John University.
+I work from rooms in Blue Frog Therapies at 38 Bootham

-I have had over twenty years experience of working to support people through mental health crises, with substance abuse issues and learning disabilities.
+I have had over thirty years experience of working to support people through mental health crises, with substance abuse issues and learning disabilities.

 I know how daunting it is to choose a counsellor so feel free to arrange an initial informal meeting.
 This may help you to decide whether it would benefit you to begin therapy and for us to work together.

-Please note that there are ten steps down to my room at Union Terrace.
+Please note that there are two flights of stairs to my rooms.

 Training, qualifications & experience